derillick/hello-world/README.md

 # hello-world
 My First repository

-hi guys
+Hi guys
 My name is Tangkat from Nigeria.
-I'm a software developer and a graphics designer.
+I am a software developer and a graphics designer.
-I am a graduate of electrical electronics engineering and a software enthusiast on a journey to acquire software developement skills.
+I am also a graduate of electrical electronics engineering and a software enthusiast on a journey to acquire software developement skills.